Trayveon Williams: 2019–2020

-Williams was drafted by the Cincinnati Bengals in the sixth round, 182nd overall, of the 2019 NFL Draft.
+Williams was selected by the Cincinnati Bengals in the sixth round, 182nd overall, of the 2019 NFL draft.
 He appeared in 11 games as a rookie in mainly a special teams role.
 He had 26 carries for 157 rushing yards in ten games in the 2020 season.

 2021

 On August 31, 2021, Williams was waived by the Bengals and re-signed to the practice squad the next day.
 He was promoted to the active roster on December 4.
 He had five appearances in the 2021 season in a reserve and special teams role.

 2022

 Williams was cut by the Bengals on August 30, 2022., but was re-signed on September 1.

 Williams began the 2022 season as the fourth running back on the depth chart, behind Joe Mixon, Samaje Perine, and Chris Evans, and was a weekly healthy inactive, but starting Week 11 against the Pittsburgh Steelers, Williams replaced Evans as the team's kickoff returner.
 He appeared in eight games, and finished the year with 356 return yards, and 30 rushing yards on 6 attempts.
 Williams continued to return kicks for the team during their 2022 playoff games.